Tips and Tricks

 Analyzing luminescence spectra

-Researchers use many luminescence techniques as a qualitative, exploratory tool and to frequently analyze data variations from different laboratories.
-However, it is essential to distinguish between differences that arise from sample variations or treatments versus signal collection and processing artifacts.
-Below are steps we recommend following when analyzing and reporting spectral data.
+Researchers use many luminescence techniques as qualitative, exploratory tools and frequently analyze data variations from different laboratories.
+However, it is essential to distinguish between differences that arise from sample variations or treatments and signal collection and processing artifacts.
+Below are the steps we recommend following when analyzing and reporting spectral data.

 1. Perform measurements under known scanning electron microscope conditions, e.g., electron dose and power density.

-2. Collect the raw data (in wavelength, I(λ)dλ versus λ) and verify the data is repeatable.
+2. Collect the raw data (in wavelength, I(λ)dλ versus λ) and verify that the data is repeatable.

 3. Process the data.